Case Results

 Is the agreement of the Philadelphia District Attorney's Office necessary in allowing a defendant to be admitted (or re-admitted) to ARD?

 The agreement of the Philadelphia District Attorney's Office is generally always required for Accelerated Rehabilitative Diversion admission (or re-admission when such extenuating circumstances arise).
-Because of this important consideration, I explained the circumstances and concerns to A.C. and indicated that the best first steps to take would be for me to follow up with the Philadelphia District Attorney's Office and the Philadelphia Probation Department on his behalf.
+Because of this important consideration, we explained the circumstances and concerns to A.C. and indicated that the best first steps to take would be to follow up with the Philadelphia District Attorney's Office and the Philadelphia Probation Department on his behalf.

-With the goal of getting A.C. back in the authorities' "good graces," I first contacted and spoke with a personal colleague who is a Chief at the Philadelphia District Attorney's Office to explain A.C.'s circumstances and hopes of still being able to resolve his DUI case through the Philadelphia ARD program as initially had been anticipated, and especially in light of his present education and employment goals.
-I also spoke with a supervisor at the Philadelphia Probation Department.
-I suggested to both my colleague at the District Attorney's Office and the supervisor at the Probation Department that I could provide information and documentation that should help address any concerns regarding prospective re-admission to ARD and should provide a reasonable basis in allowing such reconsideration to take place.
+With the goal of getting A.C. back in the authorities' "good graces," we first contacted and spoke with a personal colleague who is a Chief at the Philadelphia District Attorney's Office to explain A.C.'s circumstances and hopes of still being able to resolve his DUI case through the Philadelphia ARD program as initially had been anticipated, and especially in light of his present education and employment goals.
+We also spoke with a supervisor at the Philadelphia Probation Department.
+We suggested to both our colleague at the District Attorney's Office and the supervisor at the Probation Department that we could provide information and documentation that should help address any concerns regarding prospective re-admission to ARD and should provide a reasonable basis in allowing such reconsideration to take place.

 Based on the submitted documentation and information, the Philadelphia District Attorney's Office agreed to allow A.C. to complete his DUI case through the ARD program despite the prior issues with compliance.